akyriako/diagrams/CONTRIBUTING.md

 ### Update Aliases

-Some node classes have alias.
+Some node classes have an alias.
 For example, `aws.compute.ECS` class is an alias of `aws.compute.ElasticContainerService` class.
 Aliases also were auto-generated from `ALIASES` map in [config.py](config.py).